RealTimeWeb/datasets/contributor.md

 We demand that every instance in the main list is of the exact same type.
 This should be treated recursively for all structures within.
 That is, if the first element has a key named "Address" that is an integer, all subsequent elements must have a key named "Address" that is a String.
 Common mistakes are to use Null instead of 0, or to have numeric values inconsistently encoded as strings.

+A suitable icon should be found to represent the dataset.
+This icon should be appropriately licensed and sourced in the Spec file.

 .corgis Spec File
 -----------------

-In addition to preparing a dataset file,
+In addition to preparing a dataset file, you must also prepare a Spec file.
+These have the extension of ".corgis" but are really simple YAML files.
+They have the following sections and fields.

+Metadata
+********

+* name: The name of the Spec file.
+Use spaces between words (e.g,.
+"Horse Racing").
+* author: A string or list of HTML strings representing the authors.

 The major